-Table 7 below presents the typical cross-section standards for city roadways within the UGB.
+Table 7 below presents the typical cross-section standards for City roadways within the UGB.
 Outside of the UGB, roads are subject to either the County or State design standards, as appropriate.
 These standards remain unchanged from the previous cross-section standards in the City of Adair Village Public Infrastructure Design Manual, with the following exceptions:

-- Lane widths for Minor Arterials and Major Collectors have been reduced from 12 feet to 11 feet. - Center turn lane widths have been reduced from 14 feet to 12 feet. - A new Neighborhood Local Street with a 28-foot curb-to-curb width has been included for compliance with state requirements to establish standards for local streets and accessways that minimize pavement width and total right-of-way. - The new functional classification system naming convention has been applied.
+- Lane widths for Minor Arterials and Major Collectors have been reduced from 12 feet to 11 feet. - Center turn lane widths have been reduced from 14 feet to 12 feet. - A new Neighborhood Local Street with a 28-foot curb-to-curb width has been included for compliance with state requirements to establish standards for local streets and accessways that minimize pavement width and total right-of-way. - The new functional classification system naming convention has been applied. - Planter Strips and Bike Lanes are standard cross-section elements

-Within UGBs, Benton County applies city design standards to improvements on County roads.
+Within UGBs, Benton County applies City design standards to improvements on County roads.
 The TSP does not include a design type for OR 99W, the only Principal Arterial in the area.
-OR 99W is a state highway and subject to the design criteria in the State's Highway Design Manual.
+OR 99W is a state highway and subject to the design criteria in the State's Highway Design Manual.7